 By law, we’re required to maintain the privacy of your PHI; to provide you with notice of our privacy practices and legal duties with respect to your PHI, and to notify you following a breach of unsecured PHI related to you.
 We will always uphold the terms of this notice.
 This notice is effective as of the date listed on this notice.
 This notice and the practices it describes will remain in effect until it is revised.
-We are required to modify this notice when there are material changes to our duties, your rights, or other practices contained herein.
+WE are required to modify this notice when there are material changes to our duties, your rights, or other practices contained herein.

-Confidentiality of Drug Abuse and Alcohol Records
+Confidentiality of Mental Health and Drug Abuse and Alcohol Records

 The confidentiality of our patient records is protected by Federal law and regulations.
 We may not say to someone outside the treatment center that you are a patient of the treatment center, nor may we disclose any information identifying you as a drug or alcohol abuser unless: